 Patients without a UK postal address (DO NOT exclude incomplete addresses that are useable, e.g. no post code).

-Parents/patients that have informed your trust, in response to communications about the Under 16 Cancer Patient Experience Survey, that they (or their child) do not wish to be included in the survey.
+Parents/carers or patients that have informed your trust, in response to communications about the Under 16 Cancer Patient Experience Survey, that they (or their child) do not wish to be included in the survey.

 Patients being treated solely as an outpatient during the sampling period (i.e. were not admitted to hospital as an inpatient or day case patient).